mansam/fossbox/content/decause-fossrit-goes-to-ithaca--part-i.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Though Seneca county is only 2.5 hours away from Rochester, FOSS@RIT had yet ...
+Summary: Though Seneca county is only 2.5 hours away from Rochester, FOSS@RIT had yet to interact with our neighbors to the southeast, that is until last week.
+Through [Charles Profitt](), [I](http://twitter.com/#!/remy_d) was invited along to attend [Ithaca's Education Technology Day](http://ithaca.edu/edtechday) or EdTechDay for short.
+EdTechDay is a gathering of education and technology professionals to meet, discuss, and share stories and showcase best practices, hardware, and new tools.
+Of the talks ...

 Though Seneca county is only 2.5 hours away from Rochester, FOSS@RIT had yet to interact with our neighbors to the southeast, that is until last week.